Posts Tagged ‘tulsa’

 Flower Farm

-Our flower farm, managed by The Heirloom Acre Farm, has bloomed beautifully, providing us with fresh flowers in The Studio every week.
-Our recent U-pick events, hosted by The Heirloom Acre, were a big hit.
+Our flower farm, managed by The Heirloom Acre Farm, bloomed beautifully during its first year, providing us with fresh flowers in The Studio.
+Our summer U-pick events, hosted by The Heirloom Acre, were a big hit.
 We’re grateful for their partnership and look forward to even more flower experiences next season!

 Beautiful blooms in The Studio at K|D Flower Farm in Tulsa